AlexandruAlex10/Quantum-Simulation-Library/docs/documentation.md

         -> add_gate: add a gate to the circuit.
                     parameters: gate (np.ndarray): The gate matrix.
                                 qubits (list[int]): The indices of qubits the gate acts on.
+        -> delete_gate: remove a gate from the circuit
+                    parameters: gate (np.ndarray): The gate matrix.
+                                qubits (list[int]): The indices of qubits the gate acted on.
         -> apply_gate: apply a gate to the current state.
                     parameters: gate (np.ndarray): The gate matrix.
                                 qubits (list[int]): The indices of qubits the gate acts on.